mcarilli/CarND-Traffic-Sign-Classifier-P2-Solution/README.md

 code for outputting softmax probabilities for each image from the web.
 The top five softmax probabilities for each image are listed, along with bar charts.

-In all cases the guess is correct.
-For all but the "bicyle crossing", the softmax probability is >= 96%.
+For the no passing, straight or right, and road work signs, the model is very (>99%) certain.

+For the bicycle crossing sign, the network is less certain (73%) of its incorrect "Beware of ice/snow" guess.
+It believes the sign may also be a road work sign (13.7%) or bicycle crossing sign (9.3%).

+For the children crossing sign, the model is only 52% certain, and believes the sign may be a bicycle crossing sign with 47.6% probability.
+This is unsurprising because these two sign types are visually similar.

-Please refer to the jupyter notebook or html output for details.
+Please refer to the jupyter notebook or html output for more information.